 Andy Warhol the Musical

-These are cuts ups because history like identity and gender is relative and is continuely made, remade and undone.
+These are cuts ups because history like identity is relative and is continuely made, unmade and remade - done, undone, redone.